 So you’ve got a podcast.
 That’s great to know.
 But as we’ve said here many times before, there are over 2 million podcasts and over 48 million episodes online.
 What can you do to improve your podcast to get people subscribing and tuning in?

-Outside of finding your niche and narrowing your focus to a specific group, there are some universal things that can be done to dramatically improve your podcast success and I’m here to share my top five with you (I host the Unleash Love podcast, in case you’re interested).
+Outside of finding your niche and narrowing your focus to a specific group, there are some universal things that can be done to dramatically improve your podcast success and I’m here to share my top five with you (I host the Being Responsible Show podcast, in case you’re interested).

 Get Comfortable With Your Flaws, and Recognize Your Strengths